 The Northern Lights is undoubtedly one of the most beautiful phenomenon to occur on Earth, commonly only spotted in the Northern hemisphere for the lucky buggers who get to visit beauty spots such as Iceland, Finland and Canada.
 But now, us Northerners may be able to catch a glimpse of the famous Northern Lights – with sightings reportedly taking place in certain parts of the UK tonight.

 As always with aurora borealis, it’s not guaranteed that the lights will appear, and the cloud cover could put a spanner in the works, Scotland is still the best position in the UK to see the Northern Lights, due to its high latitude.
-The Met Office has predicted that tonight will be cloudy and overcast, with the forecast being “mainly dry and cloudy, although patchy light rain and drizzle is possible.
-A mild night with some mist and hill fog.
-Minimum temperature 10 °C” meaning stargazers may need to keep their fingers crossed.
+The Met Office has predicted that tonight will be “dry with some clear spells during the evening, perhaps leading to a frost in rural spots as winds ease.
+Clouds increasing with a freshening southerly breeze later in the night.
+Minimum temperature 2 °C” meaning stargazers may need to keep their fingers crossed.